stowage/Joya/README.md

 	z (0) = 0
 ```

-When performing a function call, interpreter records the value after the first call and adjusts value on all future calls, f.e.:
+When performing a function call, interpreter records the value after the first call and adjusts the value on all future calls, f.e.:

 ```javascript
   f (x) = f(x) + x